How to Cook Bacon in the Oven

 When I was at his place few weeks ago he whipped up scrambled eggs and bacon for breakfast.
 He’d just gotten some shiny new stainless steel pots and pans and wanted to try them out.
 It was a fab idea, except the largest of his pans is what I’d consider a medium-sized pan.
 And with three adults and 2 kids, it took quite a while to make enough bacon to feed the hungry crowd.

-Click the image below to watch the video for how to cook bacon in the oven:
+Watch my quick video and learn how to cook bacon in the oven:

-Line a large sheet pan with either parchment paper or aluminum foil (or don’t line it at all – but that’s messy).
+- Line a large sheet pan with either parchment paper or aluminum foil (or don’t line it at all – but that’s messy).
 I prefer parchment paper because it’s as simple as tearing off a piece, placing the bacon on top and cooking.
 With aluminum foil you may have to use two pieces to cover your pan (unless you’ve got the extra wide foil).
-I also have the clutzy tendency to knick or accidentally tear the aluminum foil, which then dirties my sheet pan underneath with grease.

 How to render bacon fat

 When I was a kid I remember being grossed out that my mom would “save” bacon fat in a little tub in the refrigerator.
 And when friends asked, I just waved it off like “oh, it’s a kiwi thing” – ha.
 Today, after realizing that fat isn’t the devil we all thought it was in the 90’s, I do the same thing.
 Not only does bacon fat impart a richness of flavor into braised meats and other dishes, it has a high smoke point which means it’s far more stable to cook with.